 With the information provided in this section, users can readily identify most thread forms.
 To accomplish this, the features in the list below must be determined.

-Frequently, it is necessary to identify threaded parts in the field in order to properly select replacement parts.
+Frequently, it is necessary to identify threaded parts in the field in order to properly select replacement parts and to choose the right type of screw.
 This can be difficult for those inexperienced with threads.
 The large variety of standard and special thread forms in use along with the increasing use of metric forms makes the identification task even more complicated.
 After the screw thread is properly identified, users can easily select a matching screw and nut from Roton’s large inventory.
 If the thread size is uncommon, Roton can help users determine which standard size would best replace it.
+See our guide below in how to measure a screw and its thread.

 There are many different thread forms in use today.
 The forms most widely used for power transmission screw threads are illustrated in Figure 43.
 An optical comparator is the easiest method of determining thread form.
 Profile gages, if available, and visual methods can also be used.
 Great care must be taken as many forms are almost identical.
 The Acme form (29 degree included angle) is only 1 degree different from the ISO Metric Trapezoidal form (30 degree included angle).
 Many thread forms such as Unified, Metric ISO and Acme are subject to published standards while others, including Ballscrew and Worm threads, are not defined in detail by any standards organizations.